carnager/dofi/README.md

 message lines, another dependency was needed: out2html, which was created by rofi's author.
 On the plus side, this allows for some coloring.
 Colors for the help texts are user configurable.

+Default rofi call includes -regex and -tokenize arguments.
+This allows for powerful filtering.
+Since each line starts with the priority of the todo item it's very easy to filter for tasks with a specific priority: `^1`

+If you use proper symbols for groups and tags (I use *+* and *@*), you can filter this down very precisely: `^1 @vinyl` will show all todos which have the tag *vinyl* and priority *1*.

 # Dependencies:

 * gawk